-Moray has a population of approx. 95,000 with three quarters of those living in or around the five main centres of Elgin, Forres, Keith, Buckie and Lossiemouth.
+Moray has a population of 96,400 with half of those living in or around the five main centres of Elgin, Forres, Keith, Buckie and Lossiemouth.

 Traditionally there has been a reliance on fishing, farming, food, forestry, textiles and whisky.
 Service industries, including information services, continue to grow.
-The two MOD bases at Kinloss and Lossiemouth contribute greatly to local earnings and bring skilled and qualified staff in the area.
-Unemployment rates continue to be well below the Scottish average.
+The Army barracks at Kinloss and RAF base at Lossiemouth contribute greatly to local earnings and bring skilled and qualified staff in the area.
+Unemployment rates continues to be below the Scottish average.
 Main transport links are via Inverness to the west and Aberdeen to the east, both of which have their own air connections.